 You can create a Do Not Resuscitate order to prevent emergency measures from being used to bring you back to life.
 You could also use a Living Will to specify what types of medical care you actually do want to receive under certain circumstances.
 For decisions which aren’t made in advance, you can name a healthcare proxy who will have the authority to speak on your behalf and make decisions on medical care when you cannot.

 For asset protection, a springing durable power of attorney would give an agent of your choosing the authority to act to manage your assets and financial affairs when you no longer can communicate or make decisions on your property and investments.
 A springing power of attorney means it goes into effect only if you actually become incapacitated.
 A durable power of attorney means it stays in effect even after incapacity.

 There are also other types of power of attorney which your lawyer can discuss with you.
 Living trusts, on the other hand, allow you to name a backup trustee who can take charge of assets you have put into the trust.

 How Can a Vermont Incapacity Planning Lawyer Help?

 A Vermont incapacity planning lawyer can provide you with guidance on what you need to include in your incapacity plan and can assist you in the formal steps of creating your plan.
-Unsworth LaPlante, PLC provides assistance to clients in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury, Newport and surrounding locations throughout the state of Vermont.
+Unsworth LaPlante, PLLC provides assistance to clients in Burlington, Essex Junction, Montpelier, Rutland, White River Junction, St. Johnsbury, Newport and surrounding locations throughout the state of Vermont.
 To learn more about how we can assist you in making an incapacity plan so you and your loved ones will know what to do if something happens to you, give us a call at 802-879-7133 or contact us online.